Towards Implementing Responsible AI: Methods

 \section{Methods}

-The salient findings in this work are derived from semi-structured interviews with research scientists and engineers, as well as literature on AI ethics, machine learning, and software engineering for AI/ML.
+Semi-structured interviews were conducted with a cohort of 21 CSIRO scientists and engineers that use AI technologies (such as machine learning) within their projects.
+The `use' of AI technologies in this context is defined as the design, development, and/or implementation of systems with AI components.

+The participants were initially recruited through a `call for participation' distributed across the organisation.
+This was followed by a snowballing technique where additional participants were sought via recommendations made by preceding participants, until a saturation of perspectives from across the organisation was reached~\cite{Colvin_2016,Hall_2015}.
+The main selection criterion for participants was self-reported involvement with research and/or development work that substantially included the use of AI methods and/or technologies.
+We note that the selection and availability of interviewees may have constrained the nature and span of perspectives and outcomes of the study; see Section~\ref{sec:limitations} for more details.

-The interviewees were sought via ``call for participation'' emails as well as via follow-up recommendations given by the interviewees, until we deemed that a saturation of perspectives was reached~\cite{Hall_2015}.
-In total 21 interviews were conducted from February to April 2021.
-The interviewees are from various backgrounds, with a large variation in the interviewees' degree of experience and responsibility.
+The interviewees had various backgrounds (computer science, engineering, health, biosecurity, natural resource management), with a large variation in the interviewees' degree of experience and responsibility.
 10~interviewees worked primarily in computer science, 6~worked in the health \& biosecurity area, and 5~worked in the land \& water area.
-The~job positions of the interviewees included: group leader~(4), team leader~(8), principal research scientist~(2), principal engineer~(1), senior research scientist~(4), research scientist~(1), postgraduate student~(1).
-The gender split was approximately 76\% males and 24\% females.
+The gender split was approximately 76\% male and 24\% female.

-The interviews were conducted by three project team members with unique research backgrounds (machine learning, software engineering, computers ethics, respectively), in a face-to-face setting and/or via video teleconferencing.
-Prior to each interview, the interviewees were given a summary of Australian AI ethics principles~\cite{DISER_2020} (as shown in Fig.~\ref{fig:principles_summary}), to ensure all interviewees are aware of the principles.
-The interviews ranged from approximately 22 to 59 minutes in length, with a median length of approximately 37 minutes.